pbstrein/docs/content/docs/reference/pkg/gcp/diagflow/agent.md

             <td class="align-top">Tier</td>
             <td class="align-top">

-                <code>string</code>
+                <code>string?</code>
             </td>
             <td class="align-top">{{% md %}} The agent tier.
 If not specified, TIER_STANDARD is assumed. * TIER_STANDARD: Standard tier. * TIER_ENTERPRISE:
 Enterprise tier (Essentials). * TIER_ENTERPRISE_PLUS: Enterprise tier (Plus).
-NOTE: This field seems to have eventual consistency in the API.
-Updating this field to a new value, or even creating a new agent with a tier that is different from a previous agent in the same project will take some time to propagate.
-The provider will wait for the API to show consistency, which can lead to longer apply times.
+NOTE: Due to consistency issues, the provider will not read this field from the API.
+Drift is possible between the Terraform state and Dialogflow if the agent tier is changed outside of Terraform.
  {{% /md %}}